Skip to content

-If you already write your trivia questions in Google Docs, the Import from Google Drive feature lets you paste a link and pull your content directly into the game setup form.
+If you already write your trivia questions in Google Docs, the Import from Google Drive feature lets you pick a Doc from your own Drive and pull its content directly into the game setup form.
 No manual re-typing.
 Here is exactly how to format your document and what to do when the import does not look right.

 The Required Document Format

 The parser looks for round headers and numbered questions in a specific pattern.
-Round headers must follow this format: a line that reads "Round 1 -- Round Title" (two dashes, no extra characters).
+Round headers follow this shape: the word "Round," a number, a separator (a dash, colon, or em dash all work), and a title — for example "Round 1 - Movie Trivia."
 The round number tells the parser where one round ends and the next begins.
 The round title becomes the round name in your game.
+Round numbers can have gaps; they are renumbered 1, 2, 3 on import.

 Under each round header, questions are numbered lines: "1.
 What year did the Berlin Wall fall?"
 The answer goes on the next line, prefixed with either "a." or "Answer:".
 So the full pair looks like: